 Any product that claims to ward off bacteria and help us relax when while flying, has our vote!

 If you have the confidence to wear eye masks on the plane without caring that everyone is staring at you, do it!
 You’ll have the last laugh when you get off the plane looking wide-eyed and refreshed.
-The soft silicone texture latches on to skin without slip and seals in skincare to maximise results.
-And they’re completely re-usable and sustainable which mean you can wear them again on your outbound journey too.
+The soft silicone texture latches on to the skin without slipping and seals in skincare to maximise results.
+And they’re completely reusable and sustainable which means you can wear them again on your outbound journey too.

-A hardcore moisturiser is an absolute must when travelling on a plane.
+A hardcore moisturiser is an absolute must when it comes to flight essentials.
 This cult cream has a ceramide complex that cossets the skin barrier, helping to reduce water loss which is a given while high in the air.
-But it’s the dewy sheen it leaves on skin that is the real wow factor.
+But it’s the dewy sheen it leaves on the skin that is the real wow factor.